 Predatory insects e.g. the parasitic wasp Psyllaephagus euphyllurae, the pirate bug Anthocoris nemoralis, the lacewing Chrysoperla carnea and the lady beetle Coccinella septempunctata reduce the populations of olive psyllid.
 Generally, make sure not to eradicate these species by using broad-scale insecticides.
 Nonresidual, organic contact insecticides that work against psyllids are insecticidal soaps based on neem oil and horticultural oil.
 These should be applied before the insects secrete their protective wax.
 Infested areas can also be pruned to enhance air circulation in the canopy and increase the heat exposure to the olive psyllids.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Sprays of products containing the active ingredients monocrotophos, methyl parathion and/or imidacloprid are effective against psyllids, but should only be used as a last resort.
+Timely sprays of insecticides are effective against psyllids, but should only be used as a last resort.
 These products should be applied before the insects secrete their protective wax that confers them some resistance.

 Monitor plants regularly for olive psyllid populations, starting at the beginning of spring.,Sticky traps are recommended to catch the psyllids.,Make sure not to eradicate predatory insects of psyllids by overuse of broad-scale insecticides.,Keep sufficient space between trees.,Ensure an adequate air circulation of the foliage as well as a good exposure to the sun, to create an unfavorable environment to the psyllid.